Medical Cannabis for PTSD

 Post-traumatic stress disorder (PTSD) is classified as a psychiatric condition linked to surviving or witnessing a traumatic life event.
 The condition can cause agitation, impaired concentration, memory problems, flashbacks, insomnia, and nightmares.

-Most people who go through traumatic events may have short-term difficulty with adjusting and coping, but the good news is that PTSD is a curable condition, albeit it does take some time and the correct road towards recovery.
+Most people who go through traumatic events may have short-term difficulty with adjusting and coping, but the good news is that PTSD is a treatable condition.
+Depending on the road one takes, medical cannabis has the potential to treat PTSD.

-A lot of patients have started exploring other methods in addition to traditional prescription medication to manage their conditions, and medical cannabis is starting to look like one of the best alternative ways of managing PTSD.
+Many patients have started exploring other methods in addition to traditional prescription medication to manage their conditions.
+At the moment, medical cannabis is starting to look like one of the best alternative ways of managing PTSD.

-A plethora of existing evidence for medical cannabis and PTSD comes from patient reports of success.
+There is a plethora of existing evidence for the positive relationship between the use of medical cannabis and PTSD.
+A lot of testimonials come from patient’s reports of success and how medical cannabis reduced symptoms of their PTSD.
 A recent study, published in the Journal of Psychopharmacology indicated that PTSD might increase the risk of depressive episodes among Canadians who do not use cannabis.

 Certain compounds of the cannabis plant, including the well-known tetrahydrocannabinol (THC) and cannabidiol (CBD) are structurally similar to the human endogenous cannabinoids, and even though our bodies do not produce THC or CBD, they can interact with the endocannabinoid system and influence a variety of biological processes.